Things You Should Know About Carbon Monoxide

 It’s important to take the proper precautions to prevent carbon monoxide poisoning.
-Because this toxic gas originates from heaters and appliances that utilize gas, oil, wood, propane or kerosene, you should have these appliances inspected by a professional regularly.
-For example, your furnace should be inspected every year in the late fall.
-Install carbon monoxide detectors on every floor of the home and check that they are working correctly at least twice a year.
+This toxic gas originates from appliances that use gas, oil, wood, propane or kerosene.
+Because of this, you should have these appliances inspected by a professional often.
+An HVAC professional should inspect your furnace every year in the late fall.
+Install carbon monoxide detectors on every floor of the home.
+Check that they are working at least twice a year.
 A good rule of thumb is to check them at the same time you change your smoke alarm batteries.

-They’re easy to use and maintain — just plug them into a normal wall socket and let them be.
-You’ll hear an intermittent chirping when an outdated detector needs to be replaced.
+They’re easy to use and maintain.
+Plug them into a normal wall socket and let them be.
+You’ll hear an intermittent chirping when you need to replace an outdated detector.
 Replace it right away.
 The sound will be different when the unit detects CO in the air — you will hear a high-pitched shriek.
 In this case, get out of the home, ventilate the home, and call 911 or your gas company.

-Always keep the number handy for the American Association of Poison Control Centers at 1-800-222-1222.
+Always keep the number handy for the American Association of Poison Control Centers.
+It is 1-800-222-1222.
 Use grills to cook your food outside; never in the garage or your kitchen.
 Proper ventilation is important.

 Contact Thornton Heating Services

-Carbon monoxide should never be taken lightly.
-Get your heating and combustion units, including generators, checked every year for leaks and other problems.
+Never underestimate carbon monoxide.
+Get your heating and combustion units checked every year for leaks and problems.
 Prevention is key.
-Contact us at one of our many area locations to schedule an appointment with Thornton Heating Service, serving the Chicagoland area since 1959.
+Contact us to schedule an appointment with Thornton Heating Service.
+We have been serving the Chicagoland area since 1959.